I caught a second by its wings

 It said, “Well, really I don’t think

-I have much of a choice.
+I have that much a choice.

 I can’t live in the shadowed past,